-- For better or worse, the real world is messy - It isn't always easy to do retrospective analysis (e.g. why did the Great Recession happen?), it's hard to do counterfactual analysis (e.g. what would have happened had the Fed not done Quantitative Easing?), it's even harder to give policy advice about the future (e.g. should the Fed raise interest rates?) - Economics tries to be scientific.
-In an ideal world, we would like to run experiments - What happens when the Fed raises or lowers interest rates? - Run an experiment: have a bunch of economies otherwise subject to the same conditions.
+- For better or worse, the real world is messy - ▶ It isn't always easy to do retrospective analysis (e.g. why did the Great Recession happen?), it's hard to do counterfactual analysis (e.g. what would have happened had the Govt not assisted struggling businesses during COVID?), it's even harder to give policy advice about the future (e.g. should the Fed raise interest rates even more?) - Economics tries to be scientific.
+In an ideal world, we would like to run experiments - ▶ What happens when the Fed raises or lowers interest rates? - ▶ Run an experiment: have a bunch of economies otherwise subject to the same conditions.
 Change interest rates for one group of economies (the treatment group) and don't for the other group (the control group).
 Compare differences across groups to get the "treatment effect" - For most macro questions, this kind of experiment is impossible